Red Forest

 The Red Forest (Рудий ліс, Рыжий лес, lit. 'ginger-colour forest') is the 10 km2 area surrounding the Chernobyl Nuclear Power Plant within the Exclusion Zone, located in Polesia.
 The name "Red Forest" comes from the ginger-brown colour of the pine trees after they died following the absorption of high levels of ionizing radiation as a consequence of the Chernobyl nuclear disaster on 26 April 1986.
-In the post-disaster cleanup operations, the Red Forest was bulldozed and buried in "waste graveyards"; the site remains one of the most contaminated areas in the world today.
+The site remains one of the most contaminated areas in the world today."

+The trees which were originally dosed by radiation from the disaster were removed by the cleanup crews, consequently all trees visible there today are relatively young and were not directly irradiated.
+The young forest is now home to a wide variety of wildlife including "red deer, roe deer, wild boar, moose, horse, bison, brown bear, lynx, wolves, two species of hare, beaver, otter, badger, some martins, some mink, and polecats" which have thrived in the area due to the lack of human activity.

+Many photos shown of the area today are taken in the winter, which gives the false impression that the forest is still dead, which it is not.

 Disaster and cleanup

 The Red Forest is located in the zone of alienation; this area received the highest doses of radiation from the Chernobyl disaster and the resulting clouds of smoke and dust, heavily polluted with radioactive contamination.
 The trees died from this radiation.
 The explosion and fire at the Chernobyl No. 4 reactor contaminated the soil, water and atmosphere with radioactive material equivalent to that of 20 times the atomic bombings of Hiroshima and Nagasaki.

 In the post-disaster cleanup operations, a majority of the pine trees were bulldozed and buried in trenches by the "liquidators".
 The trenches were then covered with a thick carpet of sand and planted with pine saplings.
 Many fear that as the trees decay, radioactive contaminants will leach into the ground water.
 People have evacuated the contaminated zone around the Red Forest.